Coder-Takshil/scrcpy/README.md

 # scrcpy
-License of scrcpy goes to Genymotion reach them out at https://github.com/Genymobile/scrcpy It focuses on:
+License of scrcpy goes to Genymotion, reach them out at https://github.com/Genymobile/scrcpy It focuses on:

 :arrow_right: lightness-native, displays only the device screen